rohb22/odin-rock-paper-scissors/README.md

 - How to get user input using ```prompt``` function
 - How to iterate and keep a counter for a loop

+## Update

+    Added UI as told in the Revisiting lesson